Tips on negotiating with the UAE

 Haggling forms a big part of the Middle Eastern culture.
 There’s a strong sense of pride and dignity in being able to settle on the best possible prices.
 However, many Western companies misunderstand this.
 They have the impression that Arabs will fight tooth and nail to get the lowest price.
 But that’s not the case.
 What they really value is the sensation of having successfully negotiated the best deal.

 Sometimes, small gestures go a long way when negotiating with the UAE.
 Offering a small discount or added incentives can help trigger that sense of success in Arabs.
-That said, companies can consider slight price increases after taking this into account.
+That said, companies can consider slight price increases after taking this into account.5.
+What some of the most common mistakes committed by Western companies?

 In my opinion, when it comes to dealing with the Emirates market, their main mistake is being too anxious.
 That is, anxious for the quick closure of the deal.
 The Arabs measure time differently in the Emirates.
 Two ingredients to guarantee success on their turf: have the right attitude and patience.

 Not understanding this cultural difference, having a rigid strategy and short-term objectives will send your deal tumbling.
-They significantly undermine your chances of reaching a successful agreement.
+They significantly undermine your chances of reaching a successful agreement.6.
+Are there any cultural stereotypes that may affect negotiations?

 The false belief that everything is handled and sold quickly and efficiently in a rich country such as the UAE.
 This theory could not be more wrong.
 It exhibits a lack of experience in the Emirates market on your side.
 It also shows that you probably got these ignorant views from the media’s portrayal of Arabs and their petrodollars.
-The luxurious images of the Emirates you see on TV or a short trip there without fully immersing yourself in the culture can often cloud your judgment of Arabs.
+The luxurious images of the Emirates you see on TV or a short trip there without fully immersing yourself in the culture can often cloud your judgment of Arabs.7.
+What basic rules and norms should be respected with negotiating with the UAE?

 Prepare to make concessions from the get go.
 Make sure you appear flexible with the operating margins.
 When signing the contract, ensure that obligations are clear on both sides.
 This prevents any misunderstandings that may arise in the future.
 Verbal agreements should always be reflected in writing.